jonasmue/jonasportfol.io/src/posts/ml-gesture-classifier.md

 date: '2017-04-03'
 category: "User Interfaces"
 image: "ml-preview.jpg"
-teaser: "In the lecture Machine Learning we built a neural gesture classifier for control of an image view application."
+teaser: "In the lecture "Machine Learning" we built a neural gesture classifier for control of an image view application."
 ---

 A gesture classifier for control of an image view application.
 The system was developed for the HCI master module *Machine Learning*.